Gardening For the Butterflies

-I love watching the Monarch Butterflies in my garden during late summer, so I always plant a few plants just for them, and any other butterflies I can attract to my backyard garden.
-Since I’ve been fairly successful at attracting them, I thought I’d share a few plants you might want to add to your garden this summer to attract a few butterflies of your own.
+At the end of last summer I moved, so this spring I’m recreating my butterfly friendly garden at my new house!
+Since I’ve been fairly successful at gardening for the butterflies, I thought I’d share a few plants you might want to add to your garden this summer to attract a few butterflies of your own.

 Plants to create a butterfly habitat in your backyard:

 - Milkweed is the most important plant for the Monarch Butterfly, they lay their eggs on the milkweed plant, and it’s the only plant their larvae will eat.
-Pesticides, and ditch mowing have cut back the supply of mikweed considerably.
+Pesticides, and ditch mowing have cut back the supply of milkweed considerably.
 If you have a place to let it grow in your backyard plant a few seeds, and watch the butterflies come.

 - Thistle is another butterfly favorite.